 Lack of credibility can cause your company to lose sales.
 Better communication helps to build trust and creates more empowered leads, which benefits your company in the long run.

 Nurturing leads is critical for moving prospects through the sales funnel quicker, and the professionals at Axia Public Relations have the content management knowledge and creative campaign tools to help.
-To learn more about how we can contribute to your sales success, contact us or download our free e-book Maximizing Your Public Relations Investment.
+To learn more about how we can contribute to your sales success, contact us or download our e-book Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.